-Interest Payment Periods:

-During the Fixed Rate Period, semiannually; during the Floating Rate Period, quarterly.
+Interest Payment Periods: During the Fixed Rate Period, semiannually; during the Floating Rate Period, quarterly.

-With respect to an Interest Payment Date during the Floating Rate Period, the period from and including the second most recent Interest Payment Period End-Date (or from and including April 1, 2030 in the case of the first Interest Payment Period during the Floating Rate Period) to but excluding the immediately preceding Interest Payment Period End-Date; provided that (i) the Interest Payment Period with respect to the final Interest Payment Date (i.e., the Maturity Date or, if we elect to redeem notes, the redemption date for such notes) will be the period from and including the second-to-last Interest Payment Period End-Date to but excluding the Maturity Date or, if we elect to redeem notes, to but excluding the respect to such final Interest Payment Period, the level of SOFR for each calendar day in the period from and including the Rate Cut-Off Date to but excluding the Maturity Date or redemption date, as applicable, shall be the level of SOFR in respect of such Rate Cut-Off Date.
+With respect to an Interest Payment Date during the Floating Rate Period, the period from and including the second most recent Interest Payment Period End-Date (or from and including April 28, 2025 in the case of the first Interest Payment Period during the Floating Rate Period) to but excluding the immediately preceding Interest Payment Period End-Date; provided that (i) the Interest Payment Period with respect to the final Interest Payment Date (i.e., the Maturity Date or, if we elect to redeem notes, the redemption date for such notes) will be the period from and including the second-to-last Interest Payment Period End-Date to but excluding the Maturity Date or, if we elect to redeem notes, to but excluding the redemption date for such notes (in each case, the final Interest Payment Period End-Date for such notes) and (ii) with respect to such final Interest Payment Period, the level of SOFR for each calendar day in the period from and including the Rate Cut-Off Date to but excluding the Maturity Date or redemption date, as applicable, shall be the level of SOFR in respect of such Rate Cut-Off Date.